nibalizer/puppet-a-day.github.io/content/blog/2014-04-23-submitting-features-for-modules.md

 If you're contributing to a Puppetlabs module and you feel your PR isn't getting the attention it deserves, stop by for the weekly Module Triage hangout on Thursdays around 10 AM Portland Time.
-Links are posted in
-#puppet-dev on IRC and on the Puppet Developers mailing list beforehand.
+Links are posted in the #puppet-dev on IRC and on the Puppet Developers mailing list beforehand.